 If this is you, then your pain may have nothing to do with hamstring injuries, but other sources instead.
 This is why no matter how many times you roll out your hamstring or how many hamstring curls you can fit into the week the pain doesn’t change.
 The source itself isn’t being addressed!

 In the clinic we commonly have clients coming in and reporting what feels like hamstring pain or tightness that isn’t getting better.
-The most common source of this is actually the sciatic nerve that runs down the back of your leg and supplies the hamstring muscle.
+The most common source of this is actually the sciatic nerve that runs down the back of your leg and innervates the hamstring muscle.

 Does an achey lower back or tight hips sound familiar?